kburchfiel/pfn/Online_Visualizations/Simple_App_With_Login/readme.md

 Some code also derives from that found in the [Dash Pages documentation](https://dash.plotly.com/urls).

-## Project structure

-The files and folders in this app are arranged as follows:

-(Folders are italicized.
-Note that Procfile is an 'extensionless' document rather than a folder.)

-*pages*

---> page_1.py

---> page_2.py

---> page_3.py

-*templates*

---> login.html

-app.py

-Procfile

-requirements.txt

-## Steps for hosting this Dash app (with Flask-Login functionality) on Google Cloud Run
+### Steps for hosting this Dash app (with Flask-Login functionality) on Google Cloud Run

 <h2 style="color:red">Warning: These steps may cause you to incur hosting charges depending on how frequently your site is visited.
 I recommend setting billing alerts to keep track of your spending.</h2>